 You do not (and can not) find out how well you did on the NASM test.
 I might have gotten a 70; I might have gotten a 95.
 I have no idea.

-The other reason that you don’t really know how you did is because the exam is 120 questions, but only 100 of them are exam questions.
-You don’t know which 20 are research questions.
+The other reason that you don't really know how you did is that the exam is 120 questions, but only 100 of them are exam questions.
+You don't know which 20 are research questions.

 You have 180 days from the time you register with NASM to take the exam.
 If you're not ready within the 180 days, you can buy a 90-day extension.
 I decided to buy one extension, mainly as a result of my inactivity when I hit chapter four.

 Tip.
 One extension costs less than one re-test.

 As far as taking the exam — it will vary slightly based on where you take it, but this is how it went down for me:

 I showed up 15 minutes early with a photo ID and CPR/AED card.
 (You have to get CPR and AED certified ahead of time through a venue that meets certain criteria listed in the NASM Handbook.)